vipulkanade/EventbriteDjango/README.md

 1. Download or Clone this Repo
 2. To start virtual environment traverse to folder cloned or extracted too
-3. Perform following commands
- ⋅⋅* source bin/activate
+3. source bin/activate
- ⋅⋅* cd src_eventbrite_django
+4. cd src_eventbrite_django
- ⋅⋅* python manage.py makemigrations
+5. python manage.py makemigrations
- ⋅⋅* python manage.py migrate
+6. python manage.py migrate
- ⋅⋅* python manage.py runserver (can also give ip:port_number to run on specific combo | default is 127.0.0.1:8000)
+7. python manage.py runserver (can also give ip:port_number to run on specific combo | default is 127.0.0.1:8000)

 SECRET_KEY and AUTH_TOKEN have been masked for security reasons.